rbrcooper/cvi/README.md

-# Medieval European Quest Game
+# The hunt for the Chateau

 An interactive web-based game where players explore medieval European cities, solve riddles, and discover a mysterious château.